albertleecn/mesos/docs/persistent-volume.md

 volume information.
 We need to specify the following:

 1. The ID for the persistent volume; this must be unique per role on each agent.
-1. The non-nested relative path within the container to mount the volume.
+2. The non-nested relative path within the container to mount the volume.
-1. The permissions for the volume.
+3. The permissions for the volume.
 Currently, `"RW"` is the only possible value.
+4. If the framework provided a principal when registering with the master, then the `disk.persistence.principal` field must be set to that principal.
+If the framework did not provide a principal when registering, then the `disk.persistence.principal` field can take any value, or can be left unset.
+   Note that the `principal` field determines the "creator principal" when [authorization](authorization.md) is enabled, even if authentication is disabled.

         {
           "type" : Offer::Operation::CREATE,